Who is our Metropolitan?

 This

-Mystery (Sacrament) is also referred to as “Holy Orders,” from the
+Mystery (Sacrament) is also referred to as “Holy Orders,” from

-They guarantee the continuity and unity of the Church from age to age,
+the Church.
+They guarantee the continuity and unity of the

-and have no other function or service than to manifest the presence
+Church from age to age, and have no other function or service

-and action of Christ in the Holy Spirit to His people.
-As the Apostles
+Spirit to His people.
+As the Apostles received the special

-(bishops), presbyters (priests), and deacons to manifest Christ’s
+Presbyters (Priests), and Deacons to manifest Christ’s

 presence and action in the Churches.